-Our Bristol home renovation tells the story of the early stages of our time in Little Ravenswell.
-This is a 1960s family home lived in by the same family, until we acquired it in December 2017.
+Our Bristol home renovation tracks the story of the early stages of our time in Little Ravenswell, right through to the project completion.
+The property is a 1960s four bedroom house lived in by the same family, until we acquired it in December 2017.

 We met with our Architect, Simon, the day after we moved in.
 Being the impatient sort I was keen to get started on this project as Little Ravenswell clearly needs some love and attention!
 At this initial meeting we discussed the potential in the property and our desire to create a light, open home that works for our family and takes advantage of the views to the large garden.
 Simon began by taking a survey of the property, measuring up to enable initial designs to be developed.
 This took around 4 hours as he literally measured every nook and cranny of the property.